krzentner/language-world/data/gpt-3.5-turbo/chain_py_md/faucet-close-4.py.md

 # faucet-close: turn the faucet right
-# def faucet_close(robot):
+def faucet_close(robot):
     # Steps:
-    # 1. Put gripper around faucet knob
+    #  1. Put gripper near the faucet handle
-    # 2. Turn knob to the right until it stops
+    #  2. Turn the handle to close the faucet
+    # If the the faucet handle is not near the robot's gripper, we should move the
+    # gripper near the faucet handle.
+    if check("the faucet handle is not near the robot's gripper"): robot.move("gripper near the faucet handle")
-    # First, the robot should position the gripper around the faucet knob.
+    # If the robot's gripper is near the faucet handle, we can turn the handle to
+    # close the faucet.
-    if check("the robot's gripper is not around the faucet knob"): robot.drop("gripper around faucet knob")
+    if check("the robot's gripper is near the faucet handle"): robot.turn("faucet handle right to close")
-    # Now, the robot should turn the knob until the faucet stops.
-    while check("the faucet is not turned all the way right"): robot.turn_knob("right")